 - 1. When an employee's record consists of a combination of full-time and part-time service in regular or limited-term positions, except as provided in Section 4.C., below, part-time service shall be applied proportionately by using total hours worked to appropriate full-time requirements.
 For purposes of this Section, one thousand forty (1040) hours shall equal twenty-six (26) weeks and two thousand eighty (2080) hours shall equal fifty-two (52) weeks. - 2.
-When an department head or his/her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
-A probation period may not be extended, except as provided in E.1., 2. and 3. of this Article, below, and an employee who is permitted by thedepartment to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
-An employee who is on probation may not transfer from one department to another in the same class without the approval of the Chief Human Resources Officer. - E. Extension of Probation Periods - 1.
-When an employee is absent from work and is not posting leave balances, the new hire and promotional probation periods shall be extended by the number of calendar days the absence exceeds the Department Leave and rounded to the first day of the first full pay period.
+When a department head or his/her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
+A probation period may not be extended, except as provided in E.1., 2. and 3. of this Article, below, and an employee who is permitted by the department to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
+An employee who is on probation may not transfer from one department to another in the same class without the approval of the Chief Human Resources Officer.

+E. Extension of Probation Periods

-When an employee is absent from work for more than 30 calendar days, the new hire and promotional probation periods shall be extended by the number of days the absence exceeds 30 calendar days and rounded to the first day of the first full pay period.
+1. When an employee is absent from work and is not posting leave balances, the new hire and promotional probation periods shall be extended by the number of calendar days the absence exceeds the Department Leave, as provided in Article IV, Section 2.A, below, and rounded to the first day of the first full pay period.
+When an employee is absent from work for more than thirty (30) calendar days, the new hire and promotional probation periods shall be extended by the number of days the absence exceeds thirty (30) calendar days and rounded to the first day of the first full pay period.